-Many Sigma zoom lenses feature Optical Stabilizer, which is a floating lens group that counteracts slight camera movement during image capture—these lenses all have OS in the official lens name.
-Optical Stabilizer acts like an invisible tripod, minimizing slight camera movements during longer exposures.
+Many SIGMA zoom lenses feature an Optical Stabilizer, which is a floating lens group that counteracts slight camera movement during image capture—these lenses all have OS in the official lens name.
+The Optical Stabilizer acts like an invisible tripod, minimizing slight camera movements during longer exposures.

 Why Use Tripod Collars?

-Don’t ever use the tripod socket in the base of your camera when paired with a lens with a tripod collar.
-You can stress the lens and camera mounts, and the center of gravity is under the tripod collar mounting point, which can lead to a tripod crashing over!
+Don’t ever use the tripod socket in the base of your camera when paired with a lens that has a tripod collar.
+You can stress the lens and camera mounts, and while the center of gravity is under the tripod collar mounting point, this can lead to a tripod crashing over!

 Versatility is the Key to the Appeal of the Zoom lens

 Zoom lenses are designed to offer the photographer a great deal of flexibility in composition and framing without ever having to change lenses, or even physical position, for that matter.
 All it takes is a quick twist of the zoom ring and the composition can go from the shortest focal distance to the longest for a very different take of the scene presented before your lens.
 And many SIGMA zoom lenses offer true macro capture at the telephoto end, for close-up capture of tiny objects, adding to the overall versatility.

 Of course, as you zoom in or out and recompose, the overall feel of the image can change dramatically, as a lens goes from a wide field of view to standard, or a standard field of view to super telephoto.